seanpringle/goomwwm/goomwwm.md

 	goomwwm -tagprev n

+-tagundo
+:	Set an X11 key to rollback the last group of window changes (default: shift-u).
+If the last operation altered multiple windows -- tiling, for example -- they will all be rolled back.
+If the last operation affected only one window, this behaves like normal **-undo**.

+	goomwwm -tagundo shift-u

 -titlebc
 :	Set the border color (X11 named color or hex #rrggbb) for window titles (default: #c0c0c0).